Inland waterways freight transport - quarterly and annual data

 Finland: Data are delivered on voluntary basis.
 Only a simplified annual dataset is provided.

-United Kingdom: 2010 data are not yet available.
+United Kingdom: 2010 and 2011 data are not yet available.
 Following the requirements of Regulation No 1365/2006 (article 2 point 3), a simplified annual dataset is provided.

 Croatia: Quarterly transit transport is not available.
 Annual transit transport is available starting from 2008.

 The NST 2007 classification is available on RAMON.

 - "0" less than half of the unit used and thus rounded to zero

 The content of this statistical article is based on data collected within the framework of the Regulation 1365/2006 on statistics of goods transport by inland waterways implemented by the Regulation 425/2007 and amended by the Regulation 1304/2007.

 - Energy, transport and environment indicators - 2011 edition